destroyedlolo/Selene/docs/Debian_build_from_source.md

     DRMC_WITH_FB=1

-1. I wasn't able to make Selene working with **Bullseye** : it seems it's due to the way they compiled GCC 10 (it's not a problem with GCC itself as it's working without trouble on Gentoo).
+1. I wasn't able to make Selene working with **Bullseye** : it seems it's due to the way Debian compiled GCC 10 (it's not a problem with GCC itself as it's working without trouble on Gentoo).

 ## Dependencies installation
 ---

-* apt install libpaho-mqtt-dev or manually from source [paho/c](https://www.eclipse.org/paho/index.php?page=clients/c/index.php) if not packaged like in Buster
+* `apt install libpaho-mqtt-dev` or manually from source [paho/c](https://www.eclipse.org/paho/index.php?page=clients/c/index.php) if not packaged (**Buster**)
-* apt-get install libcairo2-dev libdrm-dev libfreetype6-dev
+* `apt-get install libcairo2-dev libdrm-dev libfreetype6-dev`
-* apt-get install lua5.1 liblua5.1-0-dev (not tested on Armbian but Séléné itself works with most recent Lua versions,5.2, 5.3, 5.4 ...)
+* `apt-get install lua5.1 liblua5.1-0-dev` (I didn't tested with other Lua's version on Armbian but Séléné itself works with most recent Lua versions,5.2, 5.3, 5.4 ...)

 ## compilation
 ---